Bryant & May - London Bridge is Falling Down cover art

 Narrated by: Tim Goodman

-Ninety-one-year-old Alice Hoffman died alone in her top floor flat.
+91 year-old Alice Hoffman died alone in her top floor flat.
 Social services say she slipped through the cracks in a failing system.
-But detectives Arthur Bryant and John May of the Peculiar Crimes Unit have their suspicions.
-Mrs. Hoffman was not as innocent as she appeared.
-A former government security expert, she had once worked for their own unit, but there's no one left who can remember her.
-When they uncover a link between her and a diplomat desperate to leave the country, it begins to look as if someone might have committed an impossible murder.
+But detectives Arthur Bryant & John May of the Peculiar Crimes Unit have their suspicions.
+Mrs Hoffman was not as innocent as she appeared.
+A former government security expert, she had once worked for their own unit, but there's no-one left who can remember her.
+And when they uncover a link between her and a diplomat desperate to leave the country it begins to look as if someone might have committed an impossible murder.

-Bryant & May's 20th anniversary case brings an ending and a new beginning to London's most peculiar crimes unit and all who work there.
+Bryant & May's twentieth anniversary case brings an ending and a new beginning to London's most peculiar crimes unit and all who work there.

 All stars